catalin-catrina/learning-area/new-portfolio/Readme.md

 # Timeline

+To be deployed by 27/04/2024 -> netflix clone app with Angular and Tailwind CSS on the FE and Google auth

-Deploy by 30/04/2024 - social media app with React on the frontend and Sanity on the backend
+To be deployed by 30/04/2024 -> social media app with React and Tailwind CSS on the FE and Sanity BE

-Deploy by 10/05/2024 - ecommerce React app
+To be deployed by 10/05/2024 -> ecommerce React app

 [...to be continued]